Looking to gain weight on a budget so you don't break the bank each week?

 Eating in a calorie surplus means that you will be eating more calories than you are used to.

-Most people think this is easy, but depending on how much you need to eat, it can be quite hard to hit your calorie goal.
+Most people think this is easy, but depending on how much you need to eat, it can be quite challenging.

 Another great aspect of carbohydrates?